english1234/vstcm/README.md

 The BOM is in BOM teensyv.txt and has Mouser references for many parts at the right hand side.

 - IC2: You need to choose if you are going to use an external supply or not and if so what voltage to use (5V, 9V or 12V).
 Recom makes these parts, but so do Traco and there may be other brands.
 Make sure there is a D (for double) at the end of the model number which generates +/- voltages, rather than the S (single) version.
 As a guide, I started out with a 5V external supply and a RB-0512D.
-- R12, R15 & R16: these are marked as 68 ohm in the BOM, however the circuit was designed with 10K in those places.
+- R12, R15 & R16: these resistors are in the op amp for the RGB signals and are marked as 68 ohm in the BOM, however the circuit was designed with 10K in those places.
 10K is producing bent vectors on my setup, I'm currently experimenting with 68R and it's working pretty well.
 - The Molex parts are not strictly necessary, you may prefer something different or simply to solder wires directly to the holes in the PCB.
 - U4: The TXS0108E	which converts voltage from 3.3V to 5V is described as having a DIP20 footprint.
 It's actually a bit wider than that, so I removed the DIP socket and used pin headers instead which I had to bend a little to get it to fit.
 This part was used as the previous Teensy 3.2 had 5V outputs whereas the Teensy 4.1 uses 3.3V.
 Theoretically, installing one of these avoided having to recalculate the values of the resistors in the Op Amp circuit, but since then I removed this part on my board and jumpered rows 2, 3, 4, 5 and 8 and everything seems to work fine with no further changes, so it can probably be left out as long as the Teensy is happy to produce the necessary voltage (a bit above 3.3V) to get the DACs to detect a high signal.
 - U5: See power options below.
 I have also used a 7805 as a direct replacement with a small heatsink on it, which gets quite warm but hasn't burnt out as yet.